 Also, if you want to make Cajun turkey, butter is the secret ingredient that adds to the tenderness of the meat while providing you with a crispy outer layer texture.
 It can be basted continuously every 30 minutes to an hour to ensure every bite is full of relish and flavor.

 Our Turkey vs. Popeyes Turkey – What’s So Unique About This Recipe?

 Ranging from top-notch Cajun rub to regular basting, and of course the option to add lots of butter, this process delivers the most vibrant smells and zest.

-Popeyes Turkey is one of the most popular turkey around this time of year for great reasons, however, our turkey pieces will leave you wanting more after each bite.
+Popeyes Turkey is one of the most popular turkeys around this time of year for great reasons, however, our turkey pieces will leave you wanting more after each bite.

 Though we have seen great reviews regarding the Cajun Popeyes turkey, the most distinctive point of our Cajun turkey is that it’s a modern approach to the traditional turkey recipe (brine turkey recipe), making it another perfect Thanksgiving recipe to have on hand.
 Secondly, it has the crispiest and most succulent skin.

 On top of everything, it’s made with premium yet authentic Cajun seasoning and rubs, so it gives a unique flavor to turkey that you’ve never tried before.
 Not to forget, tenderness is another winning point of this recipe!

 This Cajun turkey is bursting with flavors for obvious reasons, and all it requires is regular basting.
 In fact, the Cajun cuisine is healthy, which makes this turkey recipe healthy as well.